lestherll/csc1035-p2/README.md

 create SessionFactory objects and in turn create sessions and begin transactions.
 These are crucial because it is what enables us to communicate with the database, schema, and tables.

+#### NOTES
+  - Merged module_requirements to modules.csv because the fields in requirements directly depend on the module.